Common Cents: Foundations in Personal Finance$80

 Students will learn the importance of financial risk management, including how insurance works

-and the importance of appropriate, cost-effective strategies of risk management.
-This lesson
+and the importance of appropriate, cost-effective strategies of risk management with insurance.

 Week 6 – Careers, Taxes, and Life After High School